Gab0/PDFPresentator/README.md

 # How to Build

-Requires Apache Maven.
+* Requires Apache Maven.
+* The compiled `PdfPresenter.jar` is available on this repository, so building is only required if you want to modify the source code.

 `make build`

 # How to Run

-`pdfpresenter.jar` is already compiled on the repo.

-The directory `presenter_lib` contains dependencies, so it is required at runtime.
+* The directory `presenter_lib` contains dependencies, so it is required at runtime.

 Method #1: `make run`

-Method #2: `java -jar pdfpresenter.jar`
+Method #2: `java -jar PdfPresentator.jar`

 # New features